-Any revision of any part of this policy must be approved by Residence Halls Association, the University Housing Programs Office, the Department of Residence Hall Management, and the University Committee on Student Affairs.
+Any revision of any part of this policy must be approved by Residence Halls Association, the Department of Residence Life, the Department of University Housing, and the University Committee on Student Affairs.

 -Residence Halls Association

--University Housing Programs
+-Department of Residence Life

 -Dept. of University Housing

 -University Committee on Student Affairs

 -Vice President for Student Affairs and Services

 -May, 1965

 -Revised February 27, 1973

 -Revised July 22, 1983